-A principal (or his/her designee) may impose a short-term suspension, pursuant to Va.
+A principal (or his/her designee) may impose a short term suspension, pursuant to Va.
 Code § 22.1277.04, upon a student who has been charged with an offense involving intentional injury enumerated in Va.
 Code § 16.1-260.G, to another student in the same school pending a decision as to whether to require that such student attend an alternative education program.

-As used herein, "charged" means that a petition or warrant has been filed or is pending against a student.
+As used herein "charged" means that a petition or warrant has been filed or is pending against a student.

-VII.VIII.
+VII.
 REPORTING

-- A. Except as may otherwise be required by federal law, regulation, or jurisprudence, reports shall be made to the principal or his/her designee on all incidents involving: - 1.
-The assault or assault and battery, without bodily injury, of any person on a school bus, on school property, or at a school-sponsored activity; - 2.
-The assault and battery which results in a bodily injury, sexual assault, death, shooting, stabbing, cutting, or wounding of any person, abduction of any person as described in Va.
-Code § 18.2-47 or Va.
-Code § 18.2-48 or stalking of any person as described in Va.
-Code § 18.260.3, on a school bus, on school property, or at a school-sponsored activity; - 3.
-Aany conduct involving alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid on a school bus, on school property, or at a school-sponsored activity, including the theft or attempted theft of student prescription medications; - 4.
-Aany threats against school personnel while on a school bus, on school property, or at a school-sponsored activity; - 5.
-Tthe illegal carrying of a firearm as defined in Va.
-Code 22.1-277.07 onto school property; - 6.
-Aany illegal conduct involving firebombs, explosive materials or devices, or hoax explosive devices, as defined in Va.
-Code \scrip 18.2-85 or explosive or incendiary devices, as defined in Va.
-Code \scrip 18.2-87.1, on a school bus, on school property, or a school-sponsored activity; - A.7.
-Aany threats or false threats to bomb, as described in Va.
-Code § 18.2-83, made against school personnel or involving school property or school buses-; - B.8.
-The arrest of any student for an incident occurring on a school bus, on school property or at a school sponsored activity, including the charges involved; and - 9.
-Any illegal possession of weapons, alcohol, drugs or tobacco products. - B. The division-Superintendent and the principal or principal's designee shall receive reports made by local law enforcement authorities on offense, wherever committed, by students enrolled at the school if the offense would be a felony if committed by an adult or would be a violation of the Drug Control Act, Va.
-Code § 54.1-3400 et seq., and occurred on a school bus, on school property, or at a school-sponsored activity, or would be an adult misdemeanor involving any incidents described in the clauses (1) through (78) of subsection VIII.A of this policy, and whether the student is released to the custody of his/her parent/guardian or, if 18 years of age or more, is released on bond.
-If the
+A. Except as may otherwise be required by federal law, regulation, or jurisprudence, reports shall be made to the principal or his/her designee on all incidents involving:

-Superintendent receives notification that a juvenile has committed an act that would be a crime if committed by an adult pursuant to subsection G of $\S 16.1-260$, the Superintendent shall reports such information to the principal of the school in which the juvenile is enrolled.
+- 1. the assault or assault and battery, without bodily injury, of any person on a school bus, on school property, or at a school sponsored activity; - 2. the assault and battery which results in a bodily injury, sexual assault, death, shooting, stabbing, cutting, or wounding of any person, or stalking of any person as described in Va.
+Code § 18.260.3, on a school bus, on school property, or at a school sponsored activity; - 3. any conduct involving alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid on a school bus, on school property, or at a school sponsored activity, including the theft or attempted theft of student prescription medications; - 4. any threats against school personnel while on a school bus, on school property, or at a school sponsored activity; - 5. the illegal carrying of a firearm as defined in Va.
+Code 22.1-277.07 onto school property; - 6. any illegal conduct involving firebombs, explosive materials or devices, or hoax explosive devices, as defined in Va.
+Code § 18.2-85 or explosive or incendiary devices, as defined in Va.
+Code § 18.2-433.1, or chemical bombs, as de scribed in Va.
+Code § 18.2-87.1, on a school bus, on school property, or a school sponsored activity; - A. any threats or false to bomb, as described in Va.
+Code § 18.2-83, made against school personnel or involving school property or school buses.

-C. The principal or principal's designee shall-submits a report of all incidents required or authorized to be reported pursuant to subsection VIII.A (1-78) of this policy to the Superintendent.
+B.- - B. The division Superintendent and the principal or principal's designee shall receive reports made by local law enforcement authorities on offense, wherever committed, by students enrolled at the school if the offense would be a felony if commit ted by an adult or would be a violation of the Drug Control Act, Va.
+Code § 54.1-3400 et seq., and occurred on a school bus, on school property, or at a school sponsored activity, or would be an adult misdemeanor involving any incidents described in the clauses (1) through (7) of subsection VII.A of this policy, and whether the student is released to the custody of his/her parent/guardian or, if 18 years of age or more, is released on bond.
+If the Superintendent receives notification that a juvenile has committed an act that would be a crime if committed by an adult pursuant to subsection G of § 16.1-260, the Superintendent shall reports such information to the principal of the school in which the juvenile is enrolled. - C. The principal or principal's designee shall submit a report of all incidents required or authorized to be reported pursuant to VII.A (1-7) of this policy to the Superintendent.
 The Superintendent shall annually report all such incidents to the Department of Education.